arshdeep4909/web-hosting/README.md

 - This is defined in a dark skewed pattern and also in a white pattern just below plan
 - using clip path to get the skewed block
+- block header can be used to align items in the header at center

 Navigation Bar